 DeFreece, Alfred W. and Juan Battle.
 “Those Who Help Themselves: The Relative Impact of Spirituality and Engagement on the Happiness and Health of Gay Black Men.”
 Journal of Homosexuality.
 Accepted.

-Battle, J., & Pastrana, A. (2013).
+Battle, J., & A. Pastrana.
 Disrupting a narrative: Developing a new discourse of empowerment for LGBT people of color.
 In K.O.
 Korgen, J.M.
 White, and S.K.
 White (Eds.),Sociologists in Action: Race, Ethnicity, Gender and Class (pp. xxx-xxx).
 Thousand Oaks, CA: SAGE Publications.
 Accepted.

 Harris, Angelique and Juan Battle.
 “The Importance of Community: The Impact of Community on the Sociopolitical Involvement of Same-Gender Loving Black Men.”
 Journal of Men and Masculinities.
 Accepted.

 Harris, Angelique and Juan Battle.
 “Unpacking Civic Engagement: The Sociopolitical Involvement of Same Gender Loving Black Women.”
 Journal of Lesbian Studies.
 Accepted.

 Battle, Juan & Alfred DeFreece.
 2014.
 The Impact of Community Involvement, Religion, and Spirituality on Happiness and Health Among a National Sample of Black Lesbians.
 Women, Gender, and Families of Color, 2(1): 1-31.

 McDowell, Deborah, Claudrena Harold, and Juan Battle.
 2013.
 The Punitive Turn: Race, Prisons, Justice, and Inequality.
 Charlottesville: University of Virginia Press.